Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

 \end{corollary}

-We see from Corollary \ref{thm:constant_step_size} that when using constant step sizes, the finite-sample bound is composed by two terms.
-The first term converges to zero exponentially fast as the number of iterations tends to infinity, while the second term is a constant which is independent of $k$.
-Geometrically, this means that the iterates of Algorithm (\ref{sa:algorithm}) achieves an exponential convergence rate in expectation to a ball containing $\theta^*$, with radius proportional to $\epsilon t_\epsilon$.
-Intuitively, constant step sizes efficiently eliminate the bias.
-However, since the noise is constantly added to the iterates without being progressively suppressed, the variance does not converge to zero.
+We see from Corollary \ref{thm:constant_step_size} that when using constant stepsize, the bias term converges to zero geometrically fast as the number of iterations increases, while the variance term remains as a constant of size $O(\alpha\log(1/\alpha))$.
+Observe that $t_\alpha\leq L_3(\log(1/\alpha)+1)$ (cf. Eq. (\ref{eq:mixing_time_bound})).
+Therefore, constant stepsize efficiently eliminates the bias.
+However, since the noise is added to the iterates without being progressively suppressed, the variance does not converge to zero as $k\rightarrow\infty$.

-We next consider using diminishing step sizes in Algorithm (\ref{sa:algorithm}).
-Let $\epsilon_k=\frac{\epsilon}{(k+h)^\xi}$, where $\epsilon>0$, $\xi\in (0,1]$, and $h$ is chosen properly so that Condition \ref{as:stepsize} is satisfied for some $K>0$.
-The verification of Condition \ref{as:stepsize} and the proof of the following result can be found in Appendix \ref{pf:thm:diminishing}.
+We next consider diminishing stepsizes.
+Let where $\alpha>0$, $\xi\in (0,1]$, and $h$ is chosen such that Condition \ref{as:stepsize} is satisfied.
+The requirement for choosing $h$ and the proof of the following corollary are presented in Section \ref{pf:thm:diminishing_step_size}.